In His Own Words: Educator and Pianist Forrest Kinney on Living, Dying, and Accepting

 UPDATE: Forrest Kinney died 12/08/2019.
 He will be missed by friends and fans all over the world.

-For decades (and in over 40 books and collections of musical compositions), Forrest Kinney has been teaching classical pianists to break away from the prison of the written notes and improvise our own paths.
-Recently diagnosed with incurable blood cancer, Kinney shared these words with his friends on Facebook (and gave me permission to post it on my blog)--once again teaching us to improvise, only this time courageously creating life in the face of death.
-Here, in his own words, Forrest Kinney's beautiful formula for living, dying, and accepting:
+For decades (and in over 40 books and collections of musical compositions), Forrest Kinney taught classical pianists to break away from the prison of the written notes and improvise our own paths.
+When he was diagnosed with incurable blood cancer, Kinney shared these words with his friends on Facebook (and gave me permission to post it on my blog)--once again teaching us to improvise, only this time courageously creating life in the face of death.
+Here, in his own words, is Forrest Kinney's beautiful formula for living, dying, and accepting:

 LIVING, DYING, AND ACCEPTING